 INTRODUCTION

 This is the Terms of Reference (ToR) for the UNDP-GEF Midterm Review (MTR) of the fullsized project titled: CCA Growth: Implementing climate resilient and green economy plans in highland areas in Ethiopia (PIMS5478) implemented through the Environment Forest and Climate Change Commission, which is to be undertaken in 2019.The project started on April 24, 2017and is in its second year of implementation.
 In line with the UNDP-GEF Guidance on MTRs, this MTR process was initiated before the submission of the second Project Implementation Report (PIR).
 This ToR sets out the expectations for this MTR.
-The MTR process must follow the guidance outlined in the document Guidance For Conducting Midterm Reviews of UNDP-Supported, GEF-Financed Projects .
+The MTR process must follow the guidance outlined in the document Guidance for Conducting Midterm Reviews of UNDP-Supported, GEF-Financed Projects .

 2. PROJECT BACKGROUND INFORMATION